 If the project uses extensions, they must already be installed on the computer where you are performing the upgrade or the upgrade will fail.
 This requirement includes any extensions that the project references but doesn't use; you should remove any unused extensions before you upgrade.
 For more information, see How to: Add or Remove Extensions.

 When you try to open a project that was created in an earlier version of LightSwitch, the Review Project and Solution Changes dialog box appears.
-If your solution contains additional projects, you can view their status by choosing the Show additional projects link.

 After you choose the OK button, the project files will be converted to the new format, and the project will appear in Solution Explorer.
 A backup copy of the original project will be saved in a Backup folder under the Solution folder.
 In addition, an UpgradeLog file will be created in the Solution folder.
 This file contains information about the changes that were made and any further modifications that you may need to perform.